Don Argo Award

 2018 – Linda Zern, The Gryphon’s Glade.

 2017 – Dianna Narciso, Bury Me

 2016 – Cindy Foley, The Truth Lies…a Florida Saga

 2014 – Ruth Rodgers, Reparation

 2013 – Marshall Frank, The Upside to Murder

 If you have written a book set in Florida or know of another author you would like to recommend for the award, please see our guidelines.

 Authors may self-nominate or may be nominated by someone else.
-Submissions (which must include identification of author, address, phone, email, book title, and year published) are being accepted until August 18, 2019.
-The submissions will be reviewed and scored by three judges.
-The Don Argo Award will be presented at the October 19, 2019 SCWG meeting.
-The winner will receive a cash prize and an engraved plaque.
+Submissions (which must include identification of the author, address, phone, email, book title, and year published) are being accepted from June 1 through August 22, 2021.